A Ctesiphon 1915 casualty group

 C.W.G.C. records show Gill as being killed between 22nd November – 1st December 1915, which ties up with the great two-day Battle of Ctesiphon.

-The group had been broken up for some time, but was reunited in 1998 and was the subject of an article in Medal News in 1999.
+The group had been broken up for some time, but was reunited in 1998 and was the subject of an article in the OMRS Journal, Summer 1999 titled “Win One, Lose One”

 Sold with the original envelope of issue for his memorial plaque, addressed to a T.F.
 Gill in Australia.